Wellington Venues Subsidy

 This subsidy helps local community groups hold special events in certain Council-owned venues.

-The grants make the Positively Wellington Venues Limited facilities more accessible to Wellington-based community groups.
+The grants make the Venues Wellington facilities more accessible to Wellington-based community groups.
 Venue grants support free or low-cost events with wide community benefits.

 The grants are only available for the following venues: